Cammy Bell

 Cameron Bell (born 18 September 1986) is a Scottish football coach and former player.
 Bell played as a goalkeeper for several Scottish clubs and once for the Scotland national team.

 Bell began his senior career with Kilmarnock and, after loan spells with Montrose and Queen of the South, went on to play over 100 matches for the club and win the Scottish League Cup in 2012.
 He represented Scotland once, in 2010.

 Bell joined Rangers in 2013, helping them to the Scottish League One title in his first season.
 He played for Dundee United during the 2016–17 season, saving three penalty kicks in one match against Dunfermline.
 He then had short spells with Kilmarnock, Hibernian, Partick Thistle, St. Johnstone, Falkirk and Queen's Park before his retirement.
 He briefly worked as Director of Football at hometown club Annan Athletic.

 Club career

-Early years
+Kilmarnock

-Bell was born in Dumfries and was on the books of local club Queen of the South as a youngster and was also part of the youth set up at Annan Athletic.
-Bell moved from Queens to Kilmarnock in 2002.
-In 2006, he extended his contract with Kilmarnock although he had not yet appeared for the first team.
+Born in Dumfries, Scotland, Bell was on the books of local clubs at Annan Athletic and Queen of the South as a youngster.
+He then joined Kilmarnock in 2002.

-In the 2006–07 season Bell had a spell on loan at Montrose, getting a taste of first team football.
+Due to the club's goalkeeping crisis in the 2002–03 season, Bell was called up to the first team as cover in case Gordon Marshall, Colin Meldrum and Colin Stewart were out of the first team.
+On 11 May 2004, he was part of Kilmarnock's youth team squad when they beat 1–0 against Rangers' youth team.
+Bell received his first call–up to the club's first team, appearing as an unused substitute, in a 3–0 loss against Hearts on 12 February 2005.
+He later appeared two more times as an unused substitute later in the 2004–05 season.
+He soon get more call–up to the Kilmarnock's first team, appearing in the 2005–06 season as an unused substitute.
+Despite this not making his first team appearance yet, Bell extended his contract with the club.
 Kilmarnock manager Jim Jefferies said in November 2007 that he was prepared to allow Bell to go out on loan once he had fully recovered from a cruciate injury.
-Bell recalled how this injury affected his career, saying that the club doctor at Kilmarnock believed he might never play again.
+Bell recalled how this injury affected his career, saying that the club's doctor believed he might never play again.

-In July 2008, Bell was loaned out by Kilmarnock to his home town club Queen of the South, having been in the Queens squad as a trialist for their two previous pre-season matches.
-Bell made his debut for Queens on 17 August 2008, at Palmerston Park in a 2–0 win against Partick Thistle.
-He retained his place to make his European debut in the second leg of the UEFA Cup second qualification round game against FC Nordsjælland on 26 August.
-Following a match against Livingston, which Queen of the South won 6–1 on 4 October 2008, Bell was involved in an incident in a Dumfries bar, which resulted in a broken jaw, but he managed to recover two weeks later.
-The last of his 15 league games for QoS, a 2–1 home defeat by Dunfermline Athletic, was on 13 December 2008.
-Bell soon suffered an injury, damaging discs in his back.
-After this, he returned to Kilmarnock.

-Kilmarnock
+Following his loan spell at Queen of the South ended, Bell said he wants a start for Kilmarnock, stating his determination of him being good enough to step.
+Bell had to wait to his debut for Kilmarnock in the final game of the 2008–09 season, a 2–1 win over Motherwell.
+At the end of the season, he signed a new one-year contract with the club.